Requirements for Permanent Diaconate Ordination

 Applying for the diaconate requires prayerful consideration of a number of factors as a means of deciding whether to complete an application for the Permanent Diaconate.
-In addition, the Office of the Diaconate offers an Information Night every other March in odd numbered years - so the next will be in March 2015.
+In addition, the Office of the Diaconate offers an Information Night every other March in odd numbered years - so the next will in March 2017.
+Those interested may attend one of these nights.
+The information nights begin at 7:00 pm and run about two hours.
+The meetings are held at the Cardinal Rigali Center, 20 Archbishop May Drive, St. Louis, MO 63119.

 For more information, contact: